DynamoDS/RefineryPrimer/04-sample-workflows/04-02_architectural-workflows/04-02-01_building-mass-generator.md

 ## Description

-This graph, used with Refinery on *`Randomize`* mode, will generate a series of random towers, sitting across a stipulated site boundary.
+This graph, used with Generative Design on *`Randomize`* mode, will generate a series of random towers, sitting across a stipulated site boundary.
 The tower will randomize in height, floor plate design, and orientation allowing for a large amount of potential design solutions within minutes.

 [Download workflow files](https://github.com/DynamoDS/RefineryPrimer/releases/download/samples-v1/04-02-01_Building-mass-generator.zip)